LukeShortCloud/rootpages/src/openstack.rst

 Registering
 ^^^^^^^^^^^

-Rally requires a configuration, that defines the OpenStack credentials to test with, is registered.
+Rally requires a deployment, that defines the OpenStack credentials to test with, to be registered.
 It is recommended to use an account with the "admin" role so that all features of the cloud can be tested and benchmarked.
 The "admin" user is no longer required in Rally version >= 0.10.0.
 [73]

 View registered deployments: